AlbumenJ/katacoda-scenarios/dubbo-kubernetes/dns-consumer.md

-At the end of the output, you will see `hi` from provider.
+At the end of the output, you will see `result: hello, Kubernetes DNS` from provider.